yamenetoo/Statistical-Repository/KME/Readme.md

-The code is now fully functional and can be used to reproduce the results from the Kavya and Manoharan (2023) paper on stress-strength reliability for KME distribution.
+# The code is now fully functional and can be used to reproduce the results from the Kavya and Manoharan (2023) paper:
+Estimation of Stress-Strength Reliability Based on KME  Model